SOliv1/ms-cook-corner/README.md

 Updating category
 Deleting category

-A nice feature to be incorporated - be able to vote in different recipes and be more specific on recipe ingredients.

 #### Excellent project guide by Code Institute Mentor Brian Machira - thank you for his guidance and support.
 https://docs.google.com/document/u/0/?authuser=0&usp=docs_web